Call for Submissions｜2025 IACMR Conference

 We value all high-quality Chinese management research that addresses important questions and reports interesting findings.
-We accept studies using various methodologies including survey research, archival data analysis, experimental studies, case studies, qualitative methods, and other creative methods for Chinese management research.
+We accept both conceptual and empirical papers and welcome various methodologies, including survey research, archival data analysis, experimental studies, simulations, case studies, and other creative methods.

 Academic Ethics.
 IACMR is a nonprofit voluntary association whose operation, growth, and pursuit of excellence depend on cooperation, involvement, and dedication from all members.
 All forms of academic dishonesty are prohibited, including plagiarism and impropriety with data collection or analyses.
 Academic ethics also include professionalism in conference participation.
 Members should honor all professional commitments by presenting accepted papers in either oral presentation sessions or interactive roundtable sessions and by fulfilling scheduled roles as chairs, discussants, or panel members at workshops, scholarly programs, and pre-and post-program meetings.
 If a member must miss a scheduled meeting because of unforeseen circumstances, the member must contact the relevant program or track chair and make alternative arrangements.
 All responsibilities and obligations should be performed in a timely, diligent and sensitive manner.
 Failure to do so violates the general standards of professionalism and disrespects many authors, reviewers, organizers, volunteers, and attendees.
 All authors must commit to upholding IACMR’s high ethical standards through professional and ethical research, reports, and conference presentations.
 Please read the full statement of “IACMR Commitment to Excellence”.